Ben Davidson: NFL merger and Dawson–Taylor incident

 On November 1, 1970, after the AFL-NFL merger, the defending champion Kansas City Chiefs led the Raiders 17–14 late in the fourth quarter.
 A long run for a first-down by Chiefs quarterback Len Dawson apparently sealed victory for the Chiefs in the final minute when Dawson, as he lay on the ground, was speared by Davidson, who dove into Dawson with his helmet at full running speed, provoking Chiefs' receiver Otis Taylor to attack Davidson.
 After a bench-clearing brawl, offsetting penalties were called, nullifying the first down under the rules in effect at that time.
 The Chiefs were obliged to punt, and the Raiders tied the game on a George Blanda field goal with eight seconds to play.
 Davidson's play not only cost the Chiefs a win, but Oakland won the AFC West with a season record of 8–4–2, while Kansas City finished 7–5–2 and out of the playoffs.
 After the season, the NFL changed its rules regarding personal fouls, separating those called during a play from those called after it.
 In 1976, the NFL further modified its rules, explicitly calling out a late hit such as Davidson's as illegal.

 Davidson's hit on Dawson was not an isolated occurrence; Winston Hill, a Jets player of the era, called Davidson "the No. 1 cheap-shot artist" in the league.
 A journalist for The New York Times wrote that Davidson "probably was responsible for more late hits than any other player" of his time, and was known for going after the opposing team's quarterback.
 Davidson cultivated a persona as a "villain" and embraced this reputation, even wearing a handlebar mustache.

 WFL

 Three years out of football, Davidson signed with the Portland Storm in early September 1974, already midway through the World Football League's inaugural 1974 season.
 While with the Storm, he lived in his motor home that he drove up from California.
-A late season knee injury in early November ended his season and playing career.
+A late season knee injury from a late hit in early November ended his season and playing career.